Home SUSTAINABILITY Water Stewardship

 Our Goals and Accomplishments

-Promote water reduction program among our suppliers, encouraging them to reduce water usage throughout their operations % of operation facilities that applied water reduction program 100% 100% 100% 100%
+Promote water reduction programme among our suppliers, encouraging them to reduce water usage throughout their operations % of operation facilities that applied water reduction programme 100% 100% 100% 100% 100%

 • Our Risks and Opportunities